-With the numerous natural resources embedded in the Congo basin, high demand was on the natural resources in that region.
-Congo basin is rich in wood, diamonds, gold, and even coltan-rich ores (columbite and tantalite).
+With the numerous natural resources embedded in the Congo basin, high demand arose for the natural resources in that region.
+The Congo basin is rich in wood, diamonds, gold, and even coltan-rich ores (columbite and tantalite).
 Coltan is a material used by communication companies to make mobile phones.
 This material is a major component in our tablets, Androids, the Samsung Galaxy series, and even iPhones.

 HISTORICAL SIGNIFICANCE OF RAINFOREST REGIONS OF AFRICA